amyxli/cogsci21_learningbees/README.md

-Repo for poster at CDS2019 Louisville – "Expecting the unexpected: Children’s over-exploration facilitates adaptation to a changing world".
+Repo for poster at CogSci 2021 "Can losses attenuate learning traps?", with Rich M. Gureckis and Brett K. Hayes.